 Peace of mind – When you have long-term tenants you don’t have to worry about continually marketing your property.
-You can relax, knowing that every night the property will be occupied for an extended period of time.
+You can relax, knowing that every night the property will be occupied for an extended period.
 A much lower effort is required of you, as the property owner, than if it were to be listed as a short-term let.

-Guaranteed income – Yes, there’s more money to be made when you compare nightly rates with long-term rates but there’s no guarantee that you will maximise your occupancy rates as a short-let.
+Guaranteed income – Yes, there’s more money to be made when you compare nightly rates with long-term rates but there’s no guarantee that you will maximize your occupancy rates as a short let.
 By having long-term tenants in the space, you have a guaranteed income that is locked in for the duration of the rental agreement.

 Tenants who are invested – Long-term tenants are much more invested when it comes to taking care of your place.
 They know they are going to be living there for at least 6-months and in most cases, they will want to do all they can to ensure the property is maintained to a high standard.